coder/docs/guides/deployments/teardown.md

   Learn how to tear down Coder and the infrastructure on which it's deployed.
 ---

-This guide shows you how to tear down Coder and the cluster it is deployed on.
+This guide shows you how to tear down Coder and the cluster on which it is deployed.

 > These instructions help you remove infrastructure created when following our
 > [Kubernetes setup tutorials](../../setup/kubernetes/index.md).
 They do not